benbria/coffee-coverage/docs/HOWTO-istanbul.md

 tweak a few things with environment variables, or you can set up [custom options with a loader](#writing-a-custom-loader).

-Not using mocha?
-See [precompiling files](#precompiling-files) below to see how to instrument files at compile time.
+You can control how `coffee-coverage/register-istanbul` will work with the following environment

-You can control how `register-istanbul.js` will work with the following environment variables:
+variables:

 * `COFFEECOV_OUT` - (defaults to 'coverage/coverage-coffee.json') location to write coverage JSON
   report when your process exits.